WorldGrid/-valencian-listener/index.md

 ## Privacy Policy

-Valencian Listener processes audio that you choose to record in order to provide conversation summaries and translations.
+Valencian Listener processes audio that users choose to record in order to provide conversation summaries and translations.

-Audio is securely processed by OpenAI to provide the app’s functionality.
+Recorded audio and transcribed text may be securely transmitted to OpenAI for processing.

-The app does not sell your personal information.
+Valencian Listener does not sell personal information and does not use recorded content for advertising.

+Users are responsible for ensuring they have any permission required to record and process conversations involving other people.

+Microphone access can be disabled at any time through the iPhone’s Settings app.

-For privacy questions, contact:
+For support or privacy questions, contact:

 [gfndlay1999@gmail.com](mailto:gfndlay1999@gmail.com)